 You can also achieve liking through the copy of your site.
 Let’s say you have an email newsletter sign up on your site.
 You can say, “Sign up for our newsletter,” and hope for the best.
 Or, you can say, “Want to be pen pals?
 We do too.”
 How about, “We like you.
 Let’s stay in touch.”

 We follow and react to authority symbols.

 There have been a lot of studies done on how people react to symbols of authority.
-The Milgram Experiment is likely one of the most well-know (and depressing, if you ask me).
+The Milgram Experiment is likely one of the most well-known and controversial studies.
 Without going into too much detail, the study focuses on how far ordinary people will go in following what an authority figure tells them to do—even if the result is hurting someone else.

 The results?
 People will go pretty far.
 You can read about the study in more detail and watch a video of it here.